syncfusion-content/blazor-docs/blazor/gantt-chart/performance.md

 For the most comprehensive performance optimization, combining row, column, and timeline virtualization in the Blazor Gantt Chart allows efficient management of extensive datasets and timelines.
 By dynamically loading only the visible rows, columns, and timeline cells, this approach minimizes memory usage and ensures smooth scrolling and interaction across large projects.
 This combined strategy significantly improves performance, reduces initial load times, and enhances the overall user experience by maintaining a responsive and efficient Gantt Chart.

-## How to improve perforance of Gantt chart in Blazor WASM application
+## How to improve performance of Gantt chart in Blazor WASM application

 This section provides performance guidelines for using the Syncfusion Gantt Chart component efficiently in Blazor WebAssembly (WASM) applications.
 For general Blazor WebAssembly performance best practices, please refer to the official guidelines [here](https://learn.microsoft.com/en-us/aspnet/core/blazor/performance?view=aspnetcore-8.0).